cfe-lab/MiCall/CONTRIBUTING.md

 ### Looking at SAM files
 When you don't understand the pipeline's output, it can be helpful to look at the raw reads in a sequence viewer like [Tablet][tablet].
-Run the micall_basespace script on a run with a single sample, like this:
+Run the `micall_docker` script on a run folder or a single sample, like this:

-    python micall_basespace.py --debug_remap --all_projects --link_run /path/to/run /working/path
+    python micall_docker.py folder --debug_remap --all_projects --keep_scratch /path/to/run

-The options tell it to write the debug files, use all projects, link to the run with the sample you're interested in, and put all the working files in the given folder.
-Look through the scratch folders under the working path to find the one for the sample you're interested in.
+The options tell it to write the debug files, use all projects, and save the scratch folder that holds all the debug files.
+Look through the scratch folders under the run folder to find the one for the sample you're interested in.
 The remap step writes the mapping results as `debug_remapX_debug.sam` and `debug_remapX_debug_ref.fasta`, where `X` is the remapping iteration number.
 You should be able to open an assembly